zeithalt/r/cannabliss_camp.md

 The camp is located in a secluded area of the island, surrounded by lush vegetation and offering a stunning view of the [Illusion Cliffs](<https://zeithalt.github.io/r/illusion_cliffs.html>).

-The "research assignments and materials" are provided to the members by the camp leader, a dark-skinned sylvan herb specialist that goes by the name of _Spoondogg_.
+The "research assignments and materials" are provided to the members by the camp leader, a dark-skinned silvan herb specialist that goes by the name of _Spoondogg_.

 ![Cannabliss Camp](https://zeithalt.github.io/r/i/cannabliss_camp.png)